-All of that doesn’t mean that you should buy the cheapest gear available.
-No – the cheapest telescopes out there are garbage.
-But I hope that after reading this guide, you will be fully able to choose a great telescope to start your astrophotography adventure.
+All of that doesn't mean that you should buy the cheapest gear available.
+No - the most inexpensive telescopes out there is garbage.
+But I hope that after reading this guide, you will thoroughly choose a great telescope to start your astrophotography adventure.

 Telescope Design Type - Reflector or Refractor?

-There are different telescope types on the market, but for a beginner astrophotographer, the best one is a simple refractor, and more precisely, the apochromatic refractor (APO) telescope.
-It’s a classic pirate-like telescope construction, and it’s the best one for beginner astrophotographers.
+There are different telescope types on the market, but the best one is a simple refractor for a beginner astrophotographer, specifically the apochromatic refractor (APO) telescope.
+It's a classic pirate-like telescope construction, and it's the best one for beginner astrophotographers.
 Why?